SidedFreedom/ESP32-Bitcoin-Wallet/README.md

 From me ........
 Read the .ino file, especially the comments in the header.
 I do not have the time to support other boards or setups, unfortunately.

+If you are new to Arduinos or ESP32, you can find out how to set it up with these instructions https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/

-Make sure you also view Adafruit for basic instructions on installing libraries for the ThinkInk feather and/or Nano Thermal Printer.
+Make sure you also view Adafruit for basic instructions on installing libraries for the ThinkInk feather (and/or Nano Thermal Printer if you add that option).
 I do not follow Adafruit's power instructions on the thermal printer though, preferring a 1amp DC power source instead of a 2amp that requires a logic stepdown chip to prevent burning out the 3.3v ESP32 board.

 # Version 1.0 Features: